open-dc-grid/open-dc-grid.github.io/docs/meetings.md

 # Meetings

 ::: tip
-The ODG project meeting scheduled for July 12 has been cancelled.
-Meetings will resume as normal on August 9.
+The ODG project meeting scheduled for August 9 has been cancelled.
+Meetings will resume on September 13.
 :::